Andy Ibáñez Player Props: Tigers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA among all league pitching staffs (6.07).
+- The Athletics' 5.99 team ERA ranks last among all league pitching staffs.

-- Athletics pitchers combine to give up 125 total home runs at a rate of 1.5 per game (second-most in the league).
+- Athletics pitchers combine to allow 125 total home runs at a rate of 1.4 per game (second-most in baseball).

 © 2023 Data Skrive.
 All rights reserved.